kubernetes-sigs/prometheus-adapter/README.md

 The adapter takes the standard Kubernetes generic API server arguments (including those for authentication and authorization).
-By default, it will attempt to using [Kubernetes in-cluster config](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) to connect to the cluster.
+By default, it will attempt to use [Kubernetes in-cluster config](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) to connect to the cluster.

-It takes the following addition arguments specific to configuring how the adapter talks to Prometheus and the main Kubernetes cluster:
+It takes the following additional arguments specific to configuring how the adapter talks to Prometheus and the main Kubernetes cluster:

 - `--lister-kubeconfig=<path-to-kubeconfig>`: This configures